 It is worth noting that the play-centered models have different philosophies.
 It’s important to look through each to ensure you understand what they offer.

 This model of learning is popular all over the world.
-It was started by Maria Montessori with the child as its focus.
-There are those who don’t consider Montessori academic due to their different approach to education and their structure.
+Maria Montessori started it with the child as its focus.
+Some don’t consider Montessori academic due to their different approach to education and their structure.

 In this model, teachers act as learning guides for children who learn at their own pace.
 It encourages self-discipline and intrinsic motivation.

 A lot of emphases is placed on creativity, hands-on learning, and nature.
-It aims to develop a child’s character, practical life skills, senses, and academic ability (source).
+It aims to develop a child’s character, practical life skills, senses, and academic ability (11).

 This program combines creative learning and structure in a mixed-age classroom.
 Children learn through play-based activities and have regular routines such as art class or music.